TAKEAWAYS, CASH MACHINES & TAXI RANKS

 Craig had studied Aikido for 10 years before coming across Tony’s kapap style Krav Maga School in 2009.
 He embraces Tony’s philosophy of street-focused realism and no-end of his sarcasm 🙂

-In 2021 Craig was awarded Instructor Status from the Federation of Israeli Martial Arts through Gheorghe Husar at Spartans Academy.
+In 2021 Craig achieved Instructor status with FIMA through Gheorghe Husar at Spartans Academy.

-That street-based realism is key to the school’s philosophy.
+That street-based realism is key to the our philosophy.
 As Tony once said:

 “When training in Krav, don’t ask yourself how good a defender you are, ask yourself how good the attacker is.”